 As with most outdoorsmen, I'm into knives.
 I teach a lot of knife related seminars.
-In January I conducted one at the Dallas Safari Club Convention and Expo and have written probably 40 articles on knives.
-Out of 15 seminars that I'm conducting int he coming months, seven will be on knives.
-And then I have an e-article titled "Knife Sharpening" on Amazon Kindle.
+In January I conducted one at the Dallas Safari Club Convention and Expo and have written probably 40 articles on knives and presented many seminars on knives for various companies and organizations.
+And then I have an article titled "Knife Sharpening" on Amazon Kindle.
 So when I say that I like knives, I really like knives.
 But I've been testing one that is really unique.

 If you're not familiar with Havalon knives, they use a replaceable blade.
 The blades are literally surgically sharp and when they get dull you just replace them.
 I just timed it and you can take the blade off and put it back on in 1.8 seconds.
 It's safer to remove/replace the blade with a pair of pliers but I don't ever have a set handy it seems.

-They have the Piranta (2 3/4-inch blade) that is good for skinning and caping big game which comes in 10 models and has 10 different types of blades available and the larger Baracuta (4.375-inch blade) that comes in three different models and works well for filleting fish and boning game.
+They have the Piranta-Edge Skinning Knife (2 3/4-inch blade) that is good for skinning and caping big game which comes in 10 models and has 10 different types of blades available and the larger Baracuta Bone-Saw Combo Pack (4.375-inch blade) that comes in three different models and works well for filleting fish and boning game.
 They make three different blades for the Baracuta and this doesn't include their six hobby blades.
 They also recently came out with the Bolt which has a thicker blade.

 The last good many years most taxidermists have gone to using scalpels to skin out heads and feet on bears.
 The Piranta is the ticket for these two jobs.
 When I was a kid I used a small pocket knife to skin all my unlucky trophies that I trapped.
 A Havalon would have worked twice as good.